ncatlab/nlab-content/pages/2667.md

 * For each $k \geq 0$, the $k^{th}$ [[alternating power]] $V \mapsto Alt^k(V)$ is a Schur functor.

-Even though Schur functors do not respect linear structure, the category $Schur$ of Schur functors is nevertheless a [[linear category]], so we can talk about [[irreducible object]]s, decompositions into [[direct sum|direct sums]], and so on.
+Even though Schur functors do not respect linear structure, the category $Schur$ of Schur functors is nevertheless a [[linear category]], so we can talk about [[irreducible object|irreducible objects]], decompositions into [[direct sum|direct sums]], and so on.
 It turns out that every Schur functor $F$ can be expressed as a direct sum of irreducible $Schur$-objects $S_\lambda$ indexed by [[Young diagram]]s $\lambda$, and these $S_\lambda$ are usually what people think of when they say "Schur functors".

 +--{.query}
-[[Todd Trimble]]: I took this statement about decompositions from the blog discussion, but what's the precise statement?
-I have a hard time believing that it's a finite decomposition in general.
-I'm hoping the situation is analogous to analytic functors in the case of species, but I'm not at all sure what the precise statement should be.

-Even if it is something analogous to analytic functors, I am reminded that analytic functors on $Set$ aren't just any old functors; they are characterized by certain properties such as weak preservation of pullbacks.
-Is there something similar that needs to be said for the very general sense of 'Schur functor' given above?

-[[John Baez]]: I think we don't need anything more than what we're assuming above.
-But let's prove that.

-[[Todd Trimble]]: Scratch the query as stated above then: I see you've edited in an algebraicity hypothesis.
-We share a hope that the sophisticated machinery of strong natural transformations and modifications will automatically enforce such a thing.
-That would be nice.
+We need to lead up to a proof that the above conceptual definition of Schur functor is actually _correct_, i.e., that it matches the usual definition given below.

 =--
 # Schur functors associated with Young diagrams #

 Functors such as the $k^{th}$ alternating power, $k^{th}$ symmetric power, etc. make sense in much wider contexts than just $Vect_{\mathbb{C}}$.
 Indeed, let $C$ be any [[symmetric monoidal category|symmetric monoidal]] [[abelian category]] whose hom-objects are $\mathbb{Q}$-vector spaces.